scottrlarson/profession/content/home/about.md

 +++
 # Biography

 I am a computer and information technology professional.
 I got my start in technology working for small custom computer shops back in late nineties.
 In early 2000 I moved on to Systems Administration for small networks.
 I got tired with the corporate world and start providing services to the public in Santa Rosa as a independent IT service man.
-Today I still provide IT services to the public of Santa Rosa, California.
+Today I still provide IT services to the public of Santa Rosa, California and surrounding areas.
 You can [contact](#contact) me if you have questions or want to setup a consultation.

 Along the way of providing technical services to the public, I noticed great suffering happening on a spiritual level between myself and the world.
 I realized I could no longer sit by and watch my world be destroyed by inaction.
 Today I work to bring my world into alignment of spiritual truth though my own personal activism.